onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Adds a domain to the SSL checking white list.</p>
-<p>If you are trying to access a web site with untrusted or expired certification,
+<p>If you are trying to access a website with untrusted or expired certification,
 the web view will prevent its loading.
 If you could confirm that this site is trusted, you can add the domain as an SSL exception, so you could visit it.</p>
 </div>
       <div class='warning custom-block'>
   <p class="custom-block-title">NOTICE</p>
   <p>
-        We strongly suggest you to upgrade your site certification to a trusted one.
+        We strongly suggest you upgrade your site certification to a trusted one.
 It would be dangerous to add a site as SSL exception and your user might be exposed to the risk of Man-in-the-middle attack.
-You should know exactly what you will do before adding a domain to white list.
+You should know exactly what you will do before adding a domain to the whitelist.
   </p>
 </div>
       <div class='parameters'>